Recommended tire pressure for Smart Fortwo

-It is important to maintain proper tire pressure for Smart Fortwo tires.
-Low tire pressure will result in tire underinflation, and high tire pressure will result in tire overinflation, which can compromise tire safety, cause tire blowout, decrease fuel efficiency, cause uneven tire wear and reduce tire tread life.
+It is vital to maintain proper tire pressure for Smart Fortwo tires.
+Low tire pressure will result in tire underinflation while high tire pressure will result in tire overinflation, which can decrease fuel efficiency, lead to uneven tire tread wear and reduce tire life, compromise tire safety and cause tire blowout.
 Check Smart Fortwo tire pressure regularly, and monitor Smart Fortwo tire inflation levels to avoid driving with overinflated or underinflated tires.

-Tire inflation value listed on tire sidewall is a maximum tire pressure the tire can be inflated to, and not the recommended tire pressure for Smart Fortwo.
-Use recommended tire pressure listed on the tire pressure chart found on a sticker on driver's door jam or in Smart Fortwo manual.
-Recommended tire pressure for your Smart Fortwo tires will be listed in one of the following pressure units: psi (pound per square inch), bar or kPa (kilopascals).
-Pay attention as your Smart Fortwo may have different recommended tire pressure values for front and rear tires.
+Tire inflation value listed on tire sidewall is the maximum air pressure the tire can hold to carry its maximum load, and not the recommended tire pressure for Smart Fortwo.
+Use Smart Fortwo recommended tire pressure settings listed on the tire pressure chart found in Smart Fortwo owner's manual, on a sticker on driver's door or door jam, inner trunk lid, in the console or on the fuel door.
+Recommended tire pressure for your Smart Fortwo tires will be listed in one of the following pressure units: psi (pounds per square inch), bar or kPa (kiloPascals).
+Pay attention as your Smart Fortwo may have different recommended tire pressure values for front and rear tires, especially if equipped with staggered tires.
 Keep your Smart Fortwo tires inflated at recommended tire pressure levels at all times for your driving comfort and safety.

-If you replace Smart Fortwo original equipment tires with optional tire sizes or you switch to plus size tires, make sure to follow guidelines for the application of load and inflation tables to find proper tire pressure for new tires on your Smart Fortwo.
-Smart Fortwo tires with the same load index, regardless of tire size, may carry the same load, but not always, and they may require substantially different inflation pressures.
+If you replace Smart Fortwo original equipment tires or switch to plus size tires, make sure to follow guidelines for the application of load and inflation tables to find proper tire pressure for your new Smart Fortwo tires.
+Smart Fortwo tires with the same load index, regardless of tire size, may carry the same load, but may require substantially different inflation pressures.
 Tire load index may not be used independently to determine replacement tire acceptability for load capacity.
 An equal or greater load index does not always correspond to equal or greater load capacity at all inflation pressure settings.

 Always refer to the Smart Fortwo owner’s manual for any specific safety advice regarding the application of Smart Fortwo replacement tires.

-Original equipment tires that come on your Smart Fortwo will have the proper tire load index, so stick to that number or higher when you replace them with new tires.
+Original equipment tires that come on your Smart Fortwo will have the proper tire load index, so use same or higher load index when choosing replacement tires.
 Tire load index tells you how much weight your tire can carry.
-Putting too much weight on your tires will overload them, and can cause tire damage, premature tire wear or even tire blowout.
-Refer to your Smart Fortwo manual to find its original equipment tire sizes and their load ratings.
+Putting too much weight on your tires will overload them, and can cause premature tire wear, tire damage or even tire blowout.
+Refer to your Smart Fortwo manual to find its original equipment tire sizes and load ratings.

-Smart Fortwo tire pressure changes with temperature, so check your Smart Fortwo tire pressure when outside temperature goes up or down.
-During colder months when temperatures drop, Smart Fortwo tire pressure will decrease also by approximately 1 psi for each 10 degrees Fahrenheit.
+Smart Fortwo tire pressure may fluctuate with ambient temperatures, so check Smart Fortwo tire pressure when ambient temperatures change.
+In winter when temperatures drop, Smart Fortwo tires may deflate by approximately 1 psi for each 10 degree Fahrenheit decrease in temperature.
 Maintain proper Smart Fortwo winter tire pressure by adding air to your tires as needed to the recommended tire inflation levels.

 Smart Fortwo tire pressure should be checked when tires are cold, after your vehicle has not been driven for at least three hours.
 It is best to check your tire inflation pressure in the morning, after the vehicle has been parked overnight, using a reliable tire pressure gauge.

-What is the recommended tire pressure for my Smart Fortwo?
+What is the recommended tire pressure for Smart Fortwo?

-How do I find my recommended tire pressure setting for my Smart Fortwo?
+How do I find recommended tire pressure settings for Smart Fortwo?
 What is correct Smart Fortwo tire pressure?

-You can find your Smart Fortwo recommended tire pressure in Smart Fortwo owner's manual, on sticker attached to the driver's door jam, inside glove box compartment or fuel door.
-Recommended tire inflation for Smart Fortwo will be listed in psi, bar or kPa.
+You can find your Smart Fortwo recommended tire pressure in Smart Fortwo owner's manual, on a sticker on driver's door or door jam, inner trunk lid, in the console or on the fuel door.
+Recommended tire pressure for Smart Fortwo will be listed in psi, bar or kPa.

-Proper Smart Fortwo tire inflation is essential to the overall tire performance of your vehicle.
-To check tire pressure for Smart Fortwo you will need to know its recommended tire pressure levels and a standard or digital tire pressure gauge.
-Check inflation levels in Smart Fortwo tires with the tire pressure gauge and adjust your Smart Fortwo tire pressure to its recommended levels be adding or releasing air.
-Check Smart Fortwo tire pressure levels in all tires again.
+Proper Smart Fortwo tire inflation is essential to the overall tire performance and safety.
+To check tire pressure for Smart Fortwo you will need to know its recommended tire pressure and a tire pressure gauge.
+Check inflation pressures in Smart Fortwo tires with tire pressure gauge and adjust to Smart Fortwo recommended tire pressure levels as needed by adding or releasing air.
 Make sure to check tire inflation for your Smart Fortwo regularly to ensure safe and comfortable drive.

-Why is my Smart Fortwo tire pressure warning light on?
+Why is Smart Fortwo tire pressure warning light on?

 How to reset tire pressure warning light for Smart Fortwo?

-What is my recommended winter tire pressure for my Smart Fortwo?
+What is recommended winter tire pressure for Smart Fortwo?